NdagiStanley/vue-django/docs/README.md

 > [@NdagiStanley](https://github.com/NdagiStanley) has mirrored the [fork](https://github.com/NdagiStanley/vue-django-fork) to have this repo here.
 This starterpack has proved useful to many and I thank you for the emails I have received from all of you.
 The reasoning behind this mirror is that this is an effort to **support the users** more by develop further on this project.
 From here on, I am calling on all potential collaborators by making it easier to make [PRs](https://github.com/NdagiStanley/vue-django/pulls) and adding utility of [Issues](https://github.com/NdagiStanley/vue-django/issues) in this 'new' repo (Of course with the same name :) ).
 Lastly, just so you know, I'll be keeping up with developments in the [`original`](https://github.com/vuejs-templates/webpack).

 # Introduction
-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction integrated into a django application
+> A full-featured Webpack setup of a VueJS 2.x app with hot-reload, lint-on-save, unit testing & css extraction integrated into a Django 2.x application (There are other versions too)

 ### [Github repository](https://github.com/NdagiStanley/vue-django)